-The DPA will provide up to three conference travel awards ($2,000 value each) for pathology residents, fellows and PhD candidates to attend Pathology Visions 2017.
+The DPA will provide up to three conference travel awards ($2,500 value each) for pathology residents, fellows, MD students and PhD candidates to attend Pathology Visions 2018.
 The travel award funding is intended to defray costs of registration and travel expenses.
-Recipients will be chosen based on their understanding of the impact of digital pathology and whole slide imaging on the specialty of pathology, merit of application and the value of the award to the applicant.Application submission deadline: Friday, May 19, 2017
+Recipients will be chosen based on their understanding of the impact of digital pathology and whole slide imaging on the specialty of pathology, merit of application and the value of the award to the applicant.

-What 2016 Recipients Had to Say:
+What Past Recipients Had to Say:

 I attended the Pathology Visions 2016 conference in San Diego as a Digital Pathology Association Travel Award recipient.
 It was my first time attending a Pathology Visions conference and it was a great experience!
 As an award recipient, I had several opportunities to meet and interact with leaders in digital pathology from both academia and industry.
 In addition to the many chances to network, Pathology Visions offered the opportunity to attend educational sessions from a wide variety of presenters (many international) working at the cutting edge of digital pathology in both research and clinical settings.
 I was not only able to learn about the state-of-the-art of digital pathology tools and workflows, but also to see real-world use cases in the several practical sessions addressing implementation of digital pathology workflows in clinical practice.
 As a trainee at the cusp of transition to clinical practice, I found the mixture of research-oriented and clinically-oriented sessions to be a perfect mix.
 Beyond the educational sessions, Pathology Visions also offered ample opportunities to meet with vendors and discuss their latest offerings.
 This was quite useful, and allowed me to identify several products that we now hope to evaluate in our educational practice.
 Pathology Visions provided an excellent educational experience, and I would highly recommend the conference to any trainee interested in digital imaging or digital image analysis in pathology. - Andrew P. Norgan, MD, PhD

 For a complete list of past recipients, please click here.